 In addition to her portrait work, Anguissola also painted historical and biblical scenes, as well as still lifes and genre scenes.
 She was highly regarded by her contemporaries, and her work is now understood to have influenced many other artists of the time.

-Although they may have never met directly, it is even possible that Sofonisba Anguissola and Michelangelo knew, or at least knew of, each other.
-There may even be evidence to suggest that Michelangelo was impressed by Sofanisba’s work.
-Michelangelo was older and worked primarily in Florence and Rome while Sofanisba’s work was centred around the Spanish court of King Philip II.
-However, Sofanisba studied with Bernardino Campi, a prominent painter and art theorist who was associated with Michelangelo’s artistic circle in Florence.
-From this, it’s likely that she was familiar with Michelangelo’s work.
-It is also understood that her father and Michelangelo corresponded and from this he was aware of her work and had commented on her talent.
+Although Sofonisba Anguissola and Michelangelo may have never met directly, they likely knew of each other.
+Evidence suggests that Michelangelo may have even been impressed by Sofonisba’s work.
+While Michelangelo, who was older, worked primarily in Florence and Rome, Sofonisba focused her career at the Spanish court of King Philip II.
+However, Sofonisba studied under Bernardino Campi, a prominent painter and art theorist connected to Michelangelo’s artistic circle in Florence.
+This connection makes it likely that she was familiar with Michelangelo’s work.

 Today, Michelangelo is a name known the world over.
 Anguissola is remembered only in sty circles as one of the most important female artists of the Renaissance, and her work continues to inspire and influence artists around the world.
 It could inspire and influence more was she to receive broader recognition.